shoui520/shoui520.github.io/docs/vn-linux.md

 ### Environment Variables

-Once thats done, we can setup Lutris.
+Once that's done, we can set up Lutris.

 Open Lutris, and click the plus icon in the top left corner, and click Install runners.